 3. Recce the place beforehand

-Once you get your ticket at 5 p.m., you have a free pass to the Angkor Archaeological Park for the rest of the evening.
+If you get your physical ticket at 5 p.m., you have a free pass to the Angkor Archaeological Park for the rest of the evening.
 The guards should not punch a hole in your pass.
 Use the remaining daylight to walk around the inner west side of Angkor Wat and find the ideal spot to take your photos from.
 The constant restoration works mean that some visible part of the temple will be under scaffolding.
 The trees are useful for covering the work but you won’t find them in the pre-dawn darkness.

 As an added bonus, from February to early September, the late sunset bathes Angkor Wat in a gorgeous golden light.
 The guards start ushering people out from the inside from 5.30 p.m., so you should be able to hang around the pond for another 15 minutes.